wazuh/wazuh-documentation/source/development/packaging/generate-deb-rpm-package.rst

  * Docker
  * Git

-Download our wazuh repository from GitHub and go to the debs directory.
+Download our wazuh repository from GitHub and go to the packages directory.

 .. code-block:: console